halkyonio/tap/packages.md

 like also from what the `Tanzu community edition` references [here](https://github.com/vmware-tanzu/community-edition#packages).

-**REMARK**: To generate the list of the packages hereafter, if `Tanzu CLI` is installed on your machine and that you have access to TAP, then execute the following [list-tap-packages.sh](scripts/list-packages.sh)
+**NOTE**: To generate the list of the packages hereafter, if `Tanzu CLI` is installed on your machine and that you have access to TAP, then execute the following [list-tap-packages.sh](scripts/list-packages.sh)

 ```bash